seamusdemora/seamusdemora.github.io/AutoFS-AnExamplePeristentMountForSynologyNAS.md

 ## AutoFS Example: A Peristent Mount for a Synology NAS

-I needed **persistent, reliable** mounts for shares on my Synology NAS (model DS1621+, DSM 7.3.2-86009 Update 3), **and** as a destination for [Time Machine](https://en.wikipedia.org/wiki/Time_Machine_(macOS)) backups.
+I needed **persistent, reliable, on-demand** mounts for shares on my Synology NAS (model DS1621+, DSM 7.3.2-86009 Update 3), **and** as a destination for [Time Machine](https://en.wikipedia.org/wiki/Time_Machine_(macOS)) backups.
 The example here is a fairly straightforward configuration once you understand a wee bit of what's going on in Apple's AutoFS.
 But this necessary understanding is made far more difficult by Apple's discontinuation of the documentation!
 Not to get too far off on a tangent, but I simply don't understand why Apple has removed the documentation for AutoFS, and why they seem to have abandoned development of it.
 If anyone has any background on this, I'd love to [hear from you](https://github.com/seamusdemora/seamusdemora.github.io/issues).
 In the meantime, I've managed to locate a copy of the AutoFS documentation that may be accessed [here in PDF format](https://github.com/seamusdemora/seamusdemora.github.io/blob/master/Autofs.pdf), or [here in GitHub markdown](https://github.com/seamusdemora/seamusdemora.github.io/blob/master/AutoFS.md).

 ### Before proceeding, here's an "inconvenient truth" regarding `autofs`:

 | ***During any OS update or upgrade, Apple routinely replaces the file `/etc/auto_master` with their "DEFAULT" version; i.e. they replace/over-write any and all  changes you might have made to this file (and perhaps others).
 They do  this without warning or notification.*** |
 | :----------------------------------------------------------- |

-The significance of this comment will become obvious in the sequel; we get on with that below:
+The significance of this comment will become obvious in the sequel; [we address it below](#other-potentially-useful-interesting-or-annoying-stuff):

 ### I. autofs for read-only file systems (Catalina & later)